pstorum/TrEx/README.md

 # Using the plugin

+1. Open QGIS (Note: If you get an write error, you may have to run the program as admin)
-1. Open the plugin
+2. Open the plugin
-2. Select a .las or .laz file to start segmenting.
+3. Select a .las or .laz file to start segmenting.
-3. Set your parameters and press start segmentation.
+4. Set your parameters and press start segmentation.
-4. Depending on the size of the LiDAR file used, computation time will vary.
+5. Depending on the size of the LiDAR file used, computation time will vary.
-5. Save the data a Shape file for direct use within QGIS.
+6. Save the data a Shape file for direct use within QGIS.

 # Manual Dependency Setup